 Articles

-How to shuffle the deck close to the goal-line Posted 16 days ago
+How to shuffle the deck close to the goal-line Posted about 2 months ago

 One of the most significant law changes of recent times has been the rule governing grounding of the ball in-goal.
 Under the old law, if the ball was held up, the team in possession could start all over again from a feed at a 5m scrum.
 There was little or no risk attached to a plunge for the whitewash.
 The attacking side could keep the pressure on for long periods of time.